preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/announcements/index.rst

 Permissions for Announcements
 *****************************
-Announcements has a seperate Permissions setting, meaning any user can be set as a Announcement administrator.
+Announcements has a seperate Permissions setting, meaning any user can be set as an Announcement administrator.

 1. Click "Permissions".